WeTransfer/prorate/README.md

 end
 ```

+## Why Lua?

+Prorate is implementing throttling using the "Leaky Bucket" algorithm and is extensively described [here](https://github.com/WeTransfer/prorate/blob/master/lib/prorate/throttle.rb).
+The implementation is using a Lua script, because is the only language available which runs inside Redis.
+Thanks to the speed benefits of Redis, the Lua script will also benefits from running fast too.

+Using a Lua script in Prorate helps us achieving:

+- A guarantee that our script will run atomically.

+  The script is evaluated as a single Redis command.
+This ensures that the commands in the Lua script, will never be interleaved with other commands.
+They will always execute together.

+- Any usages of time will use the Redis time.

+  Throttling requires a consistent and monotonic _time source_.
+The only monotonic and consistent time source which is usable in the context of Prorate, is the `TIME` result of Redis itself.
+We are throttling requests from different machines, which will invariably have clock drift between them.
+This way using the Redis server `TIME` helps achieve consistency.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.